ballerina-guides/ftgo-microservices-example/README.md

 ## Restaurant service
 The restaurant service represents a restaurant, with its menu, menu items and prices.
 A restaurant can contain multiple menus; and a menu can contain multiple menu items.

-The basic data structure of a restaurant and its associated data types are as follows.
+The basic data structure of a restaurant and its associated data types are as follows:
 ```ballerina
 type Restaurant record {|
     int id;